 - 1 1/2 cups almond flour or oat flour

 - 2 tablespoons

 - 1/2 teaspoon Himalayan pink salt

-- 6 tablespoons organic, extra virgin coconut oil, at room temperature
+- 1/2 cup extra virgin coconut oil, chilled*

-- Gently pat the dough into a large circle.
-Slice the scones into 8 pieces.
-Sprinkle with the remaining 2 tablespoons of sugar and brush the whisked egg white over the top.
+- Gently pat the dough into a large circle about 1 inch thick.
+Pre-slice the scones into 8-10 wedges pieces using an oversized knife.
+Sprinkle the dough with the 2 tablespoons of coconut sugar.